GEAR-2012/Rotating-text-with-javascript/README.md

 - the text's font-family is made by javascript but it can be changed by the user.
 - the default rotation direction is counterclockwise (ccw)
 - rotation direction can be changed by adding a 'cw' class to the div element
+- the text default orientation is outside of the circle
+- the orientation of the text can be changed by adding a 'inside' class to the div element

 *************